-" Owing to the intrinsic interlinkages of the captive with its automotive parent, RCI's ratings are highly dependent on the creditworthiness of Renault.
+" Owing to the intrinsic interlinkages between the captive and its automotive parent, RCI's ratings are highly dependent on the creditworthiness of Renault.
 Therefore, a downgrade of Renault would likely result in a similar action on RCI's ratings.
 A downgrade of RCI's ratings could also result from a substantial deterioration in the bank's asset quality, capital, profitability or liquidity.